bionicop/Digital-Garden/IT/Classes_Notes/Module_3/2022-10-15_XML_Technologies.md

 ---
 ## **XML DOM**
--
+- DOM *stands for* (**Document Object Model**).
+- It defines a *standard for accessing and manipulating documents*.
+- It defines the *logical structure of documents* and the ==way a document is accessed and manipulated==.
+- Provides a standard programming interface that can be used in a wide variety of environments and applications.
+The Document Object Model can be used with any programming language.

 ## **XML Validation**
 - An XML document with *correct syntax* is called "**Well Formed**".
-- A well formed XML document can be validated against DTD or Schema.
+- A *well formed XML document* can be **validated against DTD** or **Schema**.